-Branding 101: The Small-Business Guide to Building a Killer Brand Identity
+Branding 101: A Small-Business Guide

 Branding is not a difficult thing to do if you know who you are and how you want to be perceived by others.
 Yet quite often you might not be focused on your brand, instead putting your attention on your products or services to lead you to customers and revenue.
 That’s fine if you’re the only small business selling a particular product or service, but that’s a rarity.
 This is why branding is imperative not just for big corporations, but also for small businesses.
 In fact, it may be even more important the smaller your business is.
 Many get caught up with the word “brand” and believe it’s this colossal term reserved for corporate powerhouses.
 The reality is that every company—and in this day of social media, most individuals—should establish what their brand equals.
 To get started, go to your whiteboard or a piece of blank paper and write the name of your company and, to the right of it, a big equals sign.
 When it comes to Branding 101, it’s like getting hits in baseball.
 If you hit the ball well and cover all the bases, you can score with a winning brand and excel in the game of growing your consumers.
 Think of it as “The Baseball of Branding.”
 The following tips will help get you started in the right direction.